woct0rdho/triton-windows/README.md

 Since the release `triton-windows==3.2.0.post11`, a minimal CUDA toolchain is bundled in the Triton wheels, so you don't need to manually install it.

 Triton 3.2 bundles CUDA 12.4, and Triton 3.3 bundles CUDA 12.8 .
 They should be compatible with other CUDA 12.x because of the [minor version compatibility](https://docs.nvidia.com/deploy/cuda-compatibility/) of CUDA.
-CUDA 11 and older versions are not supported.
+CUDA 11 and older are not supported.

 If you need to override the CUDA toolchain, you can set the environment variable `CUDA_PATH`.